'Flexibility is key' in the race to deliver aid after Hurricane Melissa

 “Even in a context this complex,” she said, “you can see how much difference preparation makes.”

-Edited by Virginie Mangin/
+Edited by Virginie Mangin/sb

 Popular Stories